 "Truth must be told, there is no sliver of a deal.
 The question is whether now we must save the surviving hostages and end the war in Gaza," officials said.
 "We must face facts."

-But observers in Jerusalem note that if Prime Minister Benjamin Netanyahu agrees to end the war, his coalition would fall, so he is not likely to choose that path.
+But observers in Jerusalem note that if Prime Minister Benjamin Netanyahu agrees to end the war, his coalition will fall, so he is not likely to choose that path.
 He may attempt to tie a cease-fire deal to the efforts to reach normalization with Saudi Arabia, but that would take months.
 The hostages are under constant threat and may not survive.

 U.S. State Department spokesperson Matthew Miller said in his daily briefing to reporters that the administration wants to see an end to the war and is working toward that aim.
 Miller added that Israel was one side of the conflict and Hamas has continued to fight.